smartavionics/RawMouse/README.md

 ---

-RawMouse is a Cura plugin that provides raw (driverless) access to HID mice such as the 3Dconnexion spacemouse.
+RawMouse is a Cura plugin that provides raw (driverless) access to HID mice such as the 3Dconnexion spacemouse and the OS3M mouse.

-Primarily intended for use on Linux (tested on Ubuntu 16.04.6), it does also work on Windows (tested on Windows 10) and MacOS (tested on MacOS 10.13).
+Primarily intended for use on Linux (tested on Ubuntu 16.04.6 and 20.04.6), it does also work on Windows (tested on Windows 10) and MacOS (tested on MacOS 10.13).

 The plugin includes binary components (cython-hidapi) that are required to access USB devices.